sungly/leetcode-linkedlist/README.md

 # leetcode-linkedlist

-A simple package for creating linked-list and visualizing linked-list while doing leetcodoe
+A simple package for creating linked-list and visualizing linked-list while doing leetcode

 ### To create a linkedlist